TV Roskosmos: Awards

-For the documentary Hydrospace.
-Dive to Fly Up the film crew of Roscosmos TV-Studio was awarded with the prize Minor Gold Dolphin on the VI International Festival of Underwater Shooting Gold Dolphin 2007.
+For the documentary Hydrocosmos: Dive to Take Off, the film crew of Roscosmos TV-Studio was awarded with the prize Minor Gold Dolphin on the VI International Festival of Underwater Shooting Gold Dolphin 2007.

-In December 2007 the documentary film He Could Have Been the First One.
-Cosmonaut's Nelyubov Drama won in the international contest and obtained a national award “Lavr” (“Laurel”) in the field of documentary cinematograph and television in the nomination for the “best popular-science film”.
+In December 2007 the documentary film He Could Have Been the First: The Drama of Cosmonaut Nelyubov won in the international contest and obtained a national award "Lavr" ("Laurel") in the field of documentary cinematograph and television in the nomination for the "best popular-science film".